Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 ## Toggles:
 `/xxxxx Burst`
 Toggles Burst mode rotation On (off default)
-`/xxxxx BurstPrep`
-Toggles Burst Preparation mode rotation On (off default) - conserves Focus and an Aimed Shot charge, waiting for LnL proc, then puts you in Burst mode.
 `/xxxxx Opener`
 Toggles Opener mode On (off default) - automatically turns Off once Opener is started, I recommend you're in Burst mode while using this.
 `/xxxxx AOE`
 Toggles automatic AOE On (off default)
+`/xxxxx ConcFocus`
+Toggles Concussive Shot to be on Focus instead of Target (off by default, therefore Concussive Shot is on Target)
 `/xxxxx PhialManual`
 Toggles Phial of Serenity to be Manual (off default)
-`/xxxxx DoubleTapManual`
-Toggles Double Tap to be Manual (off by default, therefore Double Tap is Automatic when bursting)
-`/xxxxx TrueshotManual`
-Toggles Trueshot to be Manual (off by default, therefore Trueshot is Automatic when bursting)
-`/xxxxx ResonatingArrowManual`
+`/xxxxx CovenantManual`
-Toggles Resonating Arrow to be Manual (off by default, therefore Resonating Arrow is Automatic when bursting)
+Toggles sets Covenant Ability (e.g. Resonating Arrow or Wild Spirits) to be Manual (off by default, therefore Covenant Ability is Automatic when bursting)
-`/xxxxx WildSpiritsManual`
-Toggles Wild Spirits to be Manual (off by default, therefore Wild Spirits is Automatic when bursting)
 `/xxxxx RacialManual`
 Toggles Racial to be Manual (off by default, therefore Racial is Automatic when bursting)
-`/xxxxx ConcFocus`
-Toggles Concussive Shot to be on Focus instead of Target (off by default, therefore Concussive Shot is on Target)

 ***

 ## Queues:

-`/xxxxx ResonatingArrow`
-Queues Resonating Arrow on the next GCD
-`/xxxxx WildSpirits`
-Queues Wild Spirits on the next GCD
 `/xxxxx BindingShot`
 Queues Binding Shot on the next GCD
 `/xxxxx FreezingTrap`